Teriks/LibLSLCC/README.md

 in my expression parser grammar.

-In order for LibLSLCC to not label expressions like this as a syntax error you need to manually clarify that the assignment comes first and not the unary expression.
+In order for LibLSLCC to not label expressions like this as a syntax error you need to manually clarify that the assignment comes first and not the unary expression or other expression to the left.

 For example like this: